emmenru/DD2421/README.md

 **(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**

 Yes.
+A diverse and complementary set of high-bias classifiers (low degrees of freedom), with performance better than chance, combined by voting, can produce a classifier with a low bias (high degrees of freedom).
 Boosting can be used to reduce bias and variance, but it can also result in overfitting.
 The idea is to turn a weak classifier into a strong one.

 <h2>Assignment 6</h2>